agustin-bilat/Bilat2024_TEs-Fasciolidae/Methods.md

 6. `for i in *.fa ; do mafft --thread 4 $i > $i.maf ; done`

 After making some manual edition of the alignments with _aliview_ (see the paper's methods section).
-For families were the borders of the alignment are not reached, we repeat steps 3 to 6 changing the value of
+For families were the borders of the alignment are not reached, we repeat the steps 3 to 6 changing the values of command in step 3, in order to increase flanking regions of the blast hits (in the example 1 kb at either side).

-further automatic edition is made with the _CIAlign_ software with the following options and parameters:
+When manual edition is ready, further automatic edition is made with the _CIAlign_ software with the following options and parameters:

 7. `for i in *.maf; do CIAlign --infile $i --remove_insertions --insertion_min_flank 3 --insertion_min_size 1 --insertion_max_size 500 --remove_divergent --remove_divergent_minperc 0.65 --crop_ends --remove_short --remove_min_length 100 --plot_input --plot_output --outfile_stem $i ; done`